Harshad number

 In recreational mathematics, a Harshad number (or Niven number) in a given number base is an integer that is divisible by the sum of its digits when written in that base.
 Harshad numbers in base n are also known as n-harshad (or n-Niven) numbers.
-Because being a Harshad number is determined based on the base the number is expressed in, a number can be a Harshad number many times over.
-So-called Trans-Harshad numbers are Harshad numbers in every base.
+Because being a harshad number is determined according to the base the number is expressed in, a number can be a Harshad number many times over.
+So-called Trans-harshad numerals are sequences of the digits 0-9 which, in every base which uses all their digits, represent a Harshad number in that base.

 Harshad numbers were defined by D. R. Kaprekar, a mathematician from India.
 The word "harshad" comes from the Sanskrit ' (joy) + ' (give), meaning joy-giver.
 The term "Niven number" arose from a paper delivered by Ivan M. Niven at a conference on number theory in 1977.